 Cour De L‘Ancien Athenee: Winterkids

-Note, last year, this didn’t open as early as the other Christmas Markets in Luxembourg: it opened on the 1 December and also closed early in the evening – 7/8 pm.
+Note, this doesn’t always open as early as the other Christmas Markets in Luxembourg: in previous years it has opened in early December and also closed early in the evening – around 7 or 8 pm.

 Other Christmas Markets In Luxembourg City